2025 Annual Conference

 The Rt.
 Rev. Sean Rowe, Presiding Bishop

-We are honored to welcome the Rt.
-Rev. Sean Rowe, Presiding Bishop of the Episcopal Church, as a keynote speaker at the 40th Annual Episcopal Parish Network Conference, February 25-28, 2025, in Kansas City.
+We are honored to welcome the Most Rev. Sean Rowe, newly elected Presiding Bishop and Primate of The Episcopal Church, as a keynote speaker at the 40th Annual Episcopal Parish Network Conference, February 25-28, 2025, in Kansas City.
 Bishop Sean, known for his innovative leadership and deep pastoral insight, will share his transformative vision for the future of the Episcopal Church.

 Having recently been elected to serve as Presiding Bishop, Bishop Sean will discuss the bold structural changes necessary to ensure the Church’s vitality in an ever-evolving world.
 Drawing on his experience leading the Dioceses of Northwestern Pennsylvania and Western New York, he will explore new models of church leadership, governance, and collaboration that will shape the Church’s path forward.